I have no one to spend summer break with… how do I make friends?

 It has to be said: you won’t get anywhere if you stick to your regular habits.
 Any new or potential friends are around you — you just have to take that first leap.

 If you’re still in school or university and classes are still on, make a conscious effort to talk to your coursemates.
 It doesn’t matter what the conversation is about — your homework, or the classes you’re taking next semester, or what you’re going to get up to once you get home.
-Asking someone about their weekend plans is a great way to get some insight into what they’re like as a person.
+Asking someone about their weekend plans is a great way to get insight into who they are.

 Once you have some semblance of a conversation going, keep the ball rolling by expanding on aspects of what they’re saying.
 Perhaps they’re going to catch a movie over the weekend — ask them what they’ll be watching.

-A surefire way to get to know someone is by getting them to talk about themselves; you could continue the conversation by asking about their favourite movie genre, and end up going down a rabbit hole of film-related discussions.
+A surefire way to get to know someone is to get them to talk about themselves; you could continue the conversation by asking about their favourite movie genre and end up going down a rabbit hole of film-related discussions.
 Who knows, you might even discover a shared hobby — and, through this, an activity you can enjoy together.

 From this, you’ll be able to figure out if they’re a person you’d like to be friends with.
 This might seem easier said than done, but you’d be surprised by how naturally it will come to you with a little practice.